ItsNovrix/comment-scout/README.md

 	- The default setting is for Comment Scout to check non-top-level comments, requiring users to respond to the Comment Scout notice rather than making a new top-level comment.

-- **A "check non-op comments" toggle if you want Comment Scout to check comments made by users other than the OP.**
+- **A "check non-OP comments" toggle if you want Comment Scout to check comments made by users other than the OP.**
 	- An Ignore List of users can be configured, with comments made by Comment Scout being ignored by default.